LCAV/SphericalFRI/README.md

 | CramerRaoBound.m  | Computation of the Cramer Rao lower bound                      |
 | CmMatrix.m        | Matrix of polynomial coefficients corresponding to m           |

+__Note__: The code to generate the spherical harmonics currently can't generate harmonics of high orders (to be replaced soon).

 ## Examples and paper figures